tpm2-software/tpm2-tools/man/tpm2_nvincrement.1.md

       * **p** for **TPM_RH_PLATFORM**
       * **`<num>`** where a raw number can be used.

-    When **-a** isn't explicitly passed the index handle will be used to authorize against the index.
+    When **-C** isn't explicitly passed the index handle will be used to authorize against the index.
 The index auth value is set via the **-p** option to **tpm2_nvdefine**(1).